 Untreated skin cancer can spread and become life-threatening.
 Early detection of abnormal skin growths through routine screenings and skin checks is essential.
-At Seacoast Dermatology, PLLC, which has locations in Exeter, Portsmouth, Dover, and Newmarket, New Hampshire, you can expect comprehensive skin cancer screenings and treatments.
+At Seacoast Dermatology, which has locations in Exeter, Portsmouth, and Dover, New Hampshire, you can expect comprehensive skin cancer screenings and treatments.
 If you have a history of skin cancer or notice an abnormal growth, book an exam right away.
 Request an appointment online, or call your most convenient location directly.

 Skin cancer occurs when skin cells start developing rapidly out of control.
 Several types of skin cancer exist, and each one has its own unique symptoms, as described below.

 Basal cell carcinoma, which is the most common form of skin cancer, resides in the deepest layer of your skin, near hair follicles and sweat ducts.
 Common signs and symptoms of basal cell carcinoma include:

 Squamous cell carcinoma cells develop in the upper layer of your skin and tend to resemble fish scales under a microscope.
 When you have squamous cell carcinoma, you may notice that you have crusty or scaly patches of skin that have a red or inflamed base.
 In many cases, squamous cell carcinoma stems from actinic keratoses (precancer).

 The most deadly form of skin cancer, malignant melanoma cells are found in the bottom layer of your skin in cells that produce melanin (melanocytes).
 Melanomas tend to grow inside of existing moles and can have: